LogoLogo

-Becoming a buy-to-let landlord presents a number of exciting financial possibilities.
+Becoming a buy-to-let landlord presents several exciting financial possibilities.
 Our buy-to-let guide covers everything from what to look for in a property, to tax requirements and potential costs, giving you a good idea of what to expect.

 What is Buy to Let?

-Buy to let is a process that involves buying a property that will be used to let to tenants.
-The owner of the property serves as the landlord and typically uses the monthly rental income to pay off the mortgage.
+Buy-to-let is a process that involves buying a property that will be used to lease to tenants.
+The owner of the property serves as the landlord and typically uses the monthly rental income to pay off the mortgage

 What to look for in a buy-to-let property?

-As the landlord of the property, you will not be living in the property so you should treat it as a financial investment that you need to secure a good financial return on.
+As the property’s landlord, you will not be living in it, so you should treat it as a financial investment you need to secure a good financial return on.

 So, when looking around for a buy-to-let property, focus on the things that will be important for tenants.
 This includes:

-- Local amenities – shops, restaurants, parks, doctors etc.
+• Local amenities include shops, restaurants, parks, doctors, etc.

-- Maintenance – look for any damage to property: mould, leaks etc.
+• Maintenance – look for any property damage: mould, leaks etc.

-- Fixtures and fittings – ensure everything is up to code, including gas and electricity supplies
+• Fixtures and fittings – make sure everything matches regulations, including gas and electricity supplies

 How much would it cost to let out my property?

-One of the most important things about being a buy-to-let landlord is that you need to ensure you receive a strong return on your investment.
-Not only because you’ll want the venture to be financially worthwhile to generate a healthy profit, but also because you need to earn enough to pay off your mortgage commitments.
+One of the most important things about being a buy-to-let landlord is that you need to make sure you receive a strong return on your investment.
+Not only because you’ll want the venture to be financially worthwhile to generate a healthy profit but also because you need to earn enough to pay off your mortgage commitments.

 As a landlord, you will have several mandatory financial responsibilities that need to be accounted for.
 These include costs for:

-- Smoke and carbon monoxide alarms (varies depending on size of the property)
+• Smoke and carbon monoxide alarms (vary depending on the size of the property)

 Throughout the tenancy, you will also have to pay for any repairs and maintenance required to keep the property and its fixtures and fittings in good, workable condition.